jwon114/item-searcher/README.md

 Once the data was in the database, I used the **Express** web framework to create the skeleton of the application.
 A single controller to handle the search endpoint request and query the database with the search keyword query parameter.
 I tested this controller's endpoint using the **Jest** testing framework and **Supertest** for HTTP assertions.

-Points of failure
+## Points of failure
 - The search uses regular expression matching of string and does not have the ability to identify branding or associated items.
 For example, searching for *camera* will not return branded items such as *Canon* or *Nikon*.
-- There is no order or sorting of any kind when returning results.
-The order of the results is not guaranteed
+- The order of the results is not guaranteed.
+- Query parameters only handles a single key in *searchTerm* and a single value.
+Anything other than this will fail to return a result.

 # Setup
 - Clone or download the repository